Managed Service Companies - How to recognise an MSC Provider

-What is a Managed Service Company?
+What is the Managed Service Company Legislation?

 Recognising an MSC Provider